ethz-asl/segmap/README.md

 #### Run online SLAM with CNN example

-The online SLAM example with data-driven descriptor can be run with
+An online SLAM example with data-driven descriptor can be run with
 ```
 $ roslaunch segmapper cnn_kitti_loop_closure.launch
 ```